 In summer, the thick tangles of streamside vegetation in many canyons echo with an uncanny sound.
 [Song of the Yellow-breasted Chat]

 After a long and careful scan of the willow tree tops, your eyes come to rest on the mystery singer: a bird with a bright yellow chest and a green face marked with what look like bold white spectacles.
-You’ve just spotted a Yellow-breasted Chat, a bird so well named that it is instantly memorable.
+You’ve just spotted a Yellow-breasted Chat.
 [Song of the Yellow-breasted Chat]

 The loquacious chat’s exceedingly varied song is not its only distinctive quality.
 At seven inches from tip to tail, it dwarfs all the other North American warblers.
-You were lucky to spot that Yellow-breasted Chat.
 Keep a sharp eye on it though, because when the chat turns its grayish-green back to you, its image will blend so thoroughly with the leaves you may think you imagined the whole thing.
-Except that song keeps coming: [Reprise, song of the Yellow-breasted Chat]
+Except that the song keeps coming: [Reprise, song of the Yellow-breasted Chat]

 Song of the Yellow-breasted Chat provided by www.Naturesound.org recorded by Martyn Stewart.